Think You Or Your Child Has ADHD? How A Screening Test Can Help

-Attention-deficit/hyperactivity disorder (ADHD) is a complex neurodevelopmental disorder that can present in different ways and seriously affect the lives of those experiencing it.
+Attention-deficit/hyperactivity disorder (ADHD) is a complex neurodevelopmental disorder that can present in different ways and seriously affect the lives of children and adults who experience it.

-Parents concerned that their children are displaying symptoms of ADHD often look for resources that will help them identify specific signs and, if necessary, seek further testing and treatment.
+Parents concerned that their children are displaying symptoms of ADHD often look for resources that will help them identify specific signs and, if necessary, seek further testing, clinical evaluation, and treatment.

 If you are concerned that your child is living with ADHD, you may also wonder whether you live with the disorder.
 Experts agree that genetics are a primary contributor to the development of ADHD; and research shows that symptoms continue into adulthood for around 60% of people who experience it in childhood.
 So, if your child is living with ADHD, there is a chance you may be, as well.
-While a diagnosis will have to be provided by a healthcare professional, screening tests can give you a better idea of whether your or your child’s symptoms indicate the existence of ADHD.
+Though a diagnosis can only be provided following a thorough evaluation by a healthcare professional, screening tests can give you a better idea of whether your or your child’s symptoms indicate the existence of ADHD.
 Below we’re going to discuss the symptoms of ADHD and how a screening test can help you learn more about the degree to which they may be affecting you.

-Attention-deficit/hyperactivity disorder (ADHD) is a neurodevelopmental disorder characterized by hyperactivity, inattention, and impulsivity.
+Attention-deficit/hyperactivity disorder (ADHD) is a neurodevelopmental disorder.
+The American Psychiatric Association’s Diagnostic and Statistical Manual, Fifth edition (DSM-5) criteria for ADHD includes a persistent pattern of inattention and/or hyperactivity-impulsivity.
 The disorder typically arises during childhood and can persist into adulthood, though certain symptoms may diminish over time.
-ADHD is separated into three subtypes: inattentive type, hyperactive/impulsive type, and combined type.
+ADHD is separated into three subtypes: inattentive ADHD, hyperactive/impulsive ADHD, and combined ADHD.
 The symptoms of ADHD will generally depend on which presentation the individual experiences.

 ADHD is thought to be mostly caused by genetics, with a heritability of nearly 90% by some estimates.
 Brain function and structure are thought to play important roles in ADHD’s etiology, and environmental factors—such as prenatal smoking, exposure to toxins, and head injuries—have also been implicated in its development.